skyduck0205/meeting-record-genie/README.md

 You could deploy django server on Apache or Nginx if needed.

-- It seems not necessary to use HTTPS certificate.
+- It seems not necessary to use HTTPS certification.
 - **WARNING:** The core part of building pdf from reStructuredText(rst) file is removed from this repository because it is not my contribution and might contain some classified information of the company.